For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 If you set up Retain for Paddle Billing, you can access and configure Cancellation Flows in the Paddle Billing dashboard.

-1. Go to Paddle > Retain.
+1. Go to Paddle > Retain in your dashboard.

-2. Click Cancellation Flows.
+2. Click Cancellation Flows .

 Add branding